darwinrecreant/sansar-scripting-guide/docs/c-sharp.md

   string MyMessage = "Hello World";

-  string GetMessage() {
+  public string GetMessage() {
     return MyMessage;
   }

 }
 ```

 In the above example, we defined a string variable with the text `Hello World` inside our class, and a method `GetMessage()` which `returns` the variable.
 Returning a value basically means you pass on a value to be used outside this method when it is called.
 The `string` before `GetMessage()` says this method returns a string value, which means you have to return a string at some point in your method, in our case it is the first line in the method.
 If the method does not return any value, then you can replace `string` with `void`.
+The `public` keyword means this method is accessible outside the internals of the class, ie for public access.
+Normally if you do not want to expose internal helper functions and variables then you can omit the public keyword.

 The above examble can then be used like so: